How to Recover Deleted or Lost Apple Mail Emails on Any Mac

 We recommend Disk Drill because it offers leading data recovery performance, support for the Apple Mail message format, polished user interface, and many extra features intended to make recovering deleted emails and other data on Mac computers painless.

-How to Recover Emails from a Backup?
+Method 3: Recover Emails from a Backup

 If you’re using Apple’s backup utility, Time Machine, to keep your data safe, then you should be able to relatively easily recover your deleted or lost emails without any third-party software.